Lower Receiver Assembly (AR-9, AR-15, and AR-10/LR108)

 Ensure the trigger spring legs are facing forward and touching the bottom of the trigger pocket in the lower receiver.

-While pressing the trigger downward, insert a 1/8″ punch through the side of the lower receiver, through the trigger and disconnector pivots, and out the other side of the receiver.
-This will hold everything in alignment and make pivot pin installation easier.
+IF NOT USING A SLAVE PIN: While pressing the trigger downward, insert a 1/8″ punch through the side of the lower receiver, through the trigger and disconnector pivots, and out the other side of the receiver.
+This will hold everything in alignment and make trigger pin installation easier.

 Now we will begin to install the trigger pin.
-At this point, the punch is acting as a “placeholder” for our trigger pin.
-To install the trigger pin, we will displace the punch with the trigger pin.
+At this point, the slave pin or punch is acting as a “placeholder” for our trigger pin.
+To install the trigger pin, we will displace the slave pin or punch with the trigger pin.

-While applying gentle downward pressure to the trigger assembly, press the trigger pin against the “business end” of the punch and begin to push the punch out of place.
+While applying gentle downward pressure to the trigger assembly, press the trigger pin through one side of the lower receiver begin to push the slave pin/punch out of place.
 As you do, the trigger pin will hold everything in place.

 You should not encounter any resistance as you insert the trigger pin.
 If you do, try wiggling the punch a bit to re-align everything.
 You should NOT need to force the trigger pin.

-The trigger pin should be flush with the lower receiver.
+A properly-installed trigger pin will be flush with both sides of the lower receiver.

 If you are using anti-walk or ant-rotation pins, install the cap screw on the trigger pin.